yjs/y-redis/README.md

 As this server implementation is clearly intended for startups & large companies that want a scalable backend to their collaborative product, I thought about commercializing this piece of software.
-Ultimately I decided against it, because permissively licensed software like this has more prositive impact on humanity overall.
-However it does make sense to cantact me to evaluate whether this is the right approach for you.
+Ultimately I decided against it, because permissively licensed software like this has more positive impact on humanity.
+However, it does make sense to cantact me for a consulting call to evaluate whether this is the right approach for you.

 Please support my work by [becoming a sponsor](https://github.com/sponsors/dmonad) or hiring me as a consultant for